 The spill response team is required whenever:

-* The spill involves unknown chemical or mixture of chemicals
+- The spill involves an unknown chemical or mixture of chemicals

 In the event of a major spill, employees other than the spill response team should evacuate the area, remove any contaminated clothing or PPE, and only return to the area when told it is safe to do so.
 Any employees who have had an unprotected exposure should have a medical evaluation.